kqdtran/ninjascraper/README.md

 **A**: You're welcome :) Please say thanks to Vaishaal Shankar as well.

 ## Contact Me
-Please let me know if there is any bug, or if it's not working for you (see the last Q&A above).
+Please let me know if there is any bug, or if it's not working for you (see the third to last Q&A above).
 My email is a combination of those strings: "berkeley.edu", "@", "khoatran".

 ## Original Description by Vaishaal Shankar
 https://github.com/Vaishaal/ninjascraper